danielbahl/runcloud-skeletton/README.md

 # How can I have cronjobs on Cloud Run?

 Cronjobs is not recommended because you have an unknown number of containers, potentially hundreds or thousands, all of which will execute the same cron jobs.
-Therefore, we do not recommend cronjobs on the individual containers.
+Also, Cloud Run is designed to run based on HTTP-requests, not requests from within the system.
+Therefore, cronjobs on the individual containers is not a thing on Cloud Run :) It's not the Cloud Way to do it!
+But luckly there's Cloud-service for this 😉☁️

 If you need to invoke your Cloud Run applications periodically, use [Google Cloud Scheduler](https://cloud.google.com/scheduler/).
 This service can make a requests to your applications specific URL at an interval you specify.
 See at it as a modern Cloud-based crontab. 😎